COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

 ## Standing up the portal

 Buying a portal from DKAN meant acquiring a basic structure, but that structure needed to be filled in with content.
-In addition to building the entire catalog, we customized the site with colors from our style guide, our new City logo and an image of San Diego on the homepage.
+In addition to building the entire catalog, we customized the site with colors from the City's style guide, our new City logo and an image of San Diego on the homepage.

-We wanted a portal that would cater to many types of users, including people who might be interested in their government but not have the technical skill to download and analyze large datasets.
+The City wanted a portal that would cater to many types of users, including people who might be interested in their government but not have the technical skill to download and analyze large datasets.
 So, we spent time crafting content beyond the data catalog that would make the portal relevant to a wider audience.
 We added a tutorial for the portal under a “Get started” link, and we built a section into the homepage with links for different types of users and various ways for people to get in touch and give us feedback.

 Another type of content we made use of is data stories.
 This feature of the portal allows us to tell stories with City data.
 This is particularly useful when a dataset needs to be put into context, or when we can personalize data by putting it on a map and allowing users to search for their address.
-We worked with City staff to build data stories that would also be useful internally.
+We worked with other City staff to build data stories that would also be useful internally.
 At launch, we had four data stories related to street sweeping, solar permits, water quality, and parking meters.

 ## Building automation